Demographics of Germany: Languages

 German is the only official and most widely spoken language.
 Standard German is understood throughout the country.

+Microcensus data

-In 2021, the Federal Statistical Office of Germany included a new question regarding the language spoken at home in the micro-census, a large sample survey that yearly covers approximately 1% of the German population living in private households, and the results were as follows:
+Since 2017, the Federal Statistical Office of Germany included a new question regarding the language spoken at home in the micro-census, a large sample survey that yearly covers approximately 1% of the German population living in private households.
+In recent years, there has been a noticeable decline in the number and proportion of people in Germany who speak only German at home, accompanied by a corresponding increase in the use of other languages or multilingual households.
+This can be attributed to the increasing size of the Germans with a migration background and the decreasing size of the population without a migration background.

+The following table provides the results of the 2024 microcensus, using 2022 census data as the basis for the projection, regarding the languages spoken at home.
+After German (81.34%), the most spoken languages were Turkish (2.61%), Russian (2.27%), Arabic (1.70%), English (1.26%) and Polish (1.19%), each with more than one million people speaking them in their homes.

 Minority languages

 Danish, Low German, Low Rhenish, the Sorbian languages (Lower Sorbian and Upper Sorbian), and the two Frisian languages, Saterfrisian and North Frisian, are officially recognized and protected as minority languages by the European Charter for Regional or Minority Languages in their respective regions.
 With speakers of Romany living in all parts of Germany, the federal government has promised to take action to protect the language.
 Until now, only Hesse has followed Berlin's announcement, and agreed on implementing concrete measures to support Romany speakers.

-Implementation of the Charter is poor.
-The monitoring reports on charter implementation in Germany show many provisions unfulfilled.
+Germany is a strong supporter of the Charter, as evidenced by things like the 2022 report from the Secretary General of the Council of Europe specifically naming Germany as an example of how to incorporate minority languages in State media.
+Still, Germany—like many other signatories of the Charter—has room for improvement in its implementation of the Charter.